CS241 Tool Summary

 cs241.binview

 This tool lets you view the binary data stored in files in a human-readable form.
 If you view a file with cat or open it in a text editor like vim, your terminal will attempt to display the binary data as ASCII (or maybe Unicode) characters.
-For a text file, this is exactly what you want, but for something like MIPS machine code it will probably look like gibberish.
+For a text file, this is exactly what you want, but for something like ARM64 machine code it will probably look like gibberish.

 The cs241.binview tool formats and prints the binary data as a sequence of 0 and 1 characters.
 It also has options for printing in decimal, hexadecimal, and ASCII.